 4. Federal Direct Student Loan Promissory Note

 If the financial aid portal does not show the Federal Direct Student Loan Promissory Note as received, you can access and complete the master promissory note at www.studentloans.gov.
 This is the actual loan application.
-Using your FSA ID, click the green "Log In" button and complete your "Master Promissory Note".
+Using your FSA ID, click the "Log In" button and click Complete Loan Agreement (Master Promissory Note).
 Please read and follow all instructions carefully.
 Be sure to select the "undergraduate" option as there are multiple promissory notes used in the direct lending process.
 Return here when complete.

 5. Federal Direct Student Loan Worksheet